rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 Project setup
 ~~~~~~~~~~~~~
-Instructions made based on Qt Creator 4.12.4 the steps might slightly differ between the versions.
+The following instructions were made based on version 4.12.4 of Qt Creator.
+The steps might slightly differ between the versions.

 - Go to ``File/Open File or Project..`` and select ``cutter/src/CMakeList.txt``
 - Select kit and press ``Configure Project``